Solo to the South Pole, Delivered by DHL

 “What we can or cannot do, what we consider possible or impossible, is rarely a function of our true capability.
 It is more likely a function of our beliefs about who we are.” – Anthony Robbins

-Beginning from Hercules Inlet in Antarctica, the recognised start point on the geographical coastline for solo expeditions, Jenny will be attempting to ski 715 miles to the South Pole.
-The attempt will be solo, unsupported and unassisted meaning Jenny will receive no outside assistance during the attempt and will be hauling a 60kgs pulk carrying her tent, food and equipment.
+In December of 2018 Jenny will ski to the South Pole.
+She begins at Hercules Inlet in Antarctica, the recognised start point on the geographical coastline for solo expeditions.
+Jenny will be attempting to ski 715 miles to the South Pole.
+The attempt will be solo, unsupported and unassisted meaning Jenny will receive no outside assistance during the attempt and will be hauling a 80kgs pulk carrying her tent, food and equipment.
 As ever, she’s in a hurry to get there, and is determined to continue to inspire thousands of individuals across the globe by doing so.

 Jenny is contacted by women all over the world who’ve been inspired by her racing endeavours and career to date.
 “Inspired” is the common thread running through all these messages of support, however for some time Jenny has wanted to take this further and encourage individuals to turn that inspiration into something tangible.